AmokSolderer/APC/README.md

 The APC hardware status is mature.
 I have version 2.0 in use for more than a year now without anything to complain about.
 Beginning of march 2019 I built a version 2.1 board which spared some components and had some slight layout changes.
 The version in the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware) is 2.2 which has just one capacitor changed to SMD and the corresponding line removed.

-I have tested the APC in a Black Knight (System 7) and a Pinbot (System 11a), but I checked the connector pinouts and it should work with System 6, System 9 and the compatible Data East machines also.
+I have tested the APC in a Black Knight (System 7), a Pinbot (System 11a) and a Rollergames (System 11c), but I checked the connector pinouts and it should work with System 3,4,6 and 9 as well as the compatible Data East machines also.

 In the Pinbot I had to cut some cable ties and open up the wiring harness a bit in order to make the cable connectors reach their corresponding counterparts on the board.
-This is necessary as the APC is much smaller than the original circuit boards and the location of the connectors differs from System6 to System11.
+This is necessary as the APC is much smaller than the original circuit boards and the location of the connectors differs from System to System.

 ![Pic Pinbot](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Pinbot.JPG)

+System 3 and 4 need a simple cable adapter as their connector 1J4 differs from the rest.

+Later System11 machines with an auxiliary power and interconnect board need 3 cable extensions, see the preparation section in [the wiki](https://github.com/AmokSolderer/APC/wiki) for details.

 ### Software